• Home -

 Start with a panoramic view of the city from the Monasterio and Iglesia de La Popa.
 Formerly known as the “Popa del Galeon” and famous for resembling the stern of a galleon.
 Constructed in 1606 this church and monastery are located at a height of 140masl from where one can enjoy 360º views of the city and the sea as well as the port zone, one of the most important in the Caribbean.
 Continuing to the San Felipe fortress, erected in honor of the poet from Cartagena, Don Luis Carlos López, made famous for his sonnet “A mi ciudad nativa”.
 It was built on San Lázaro hill to defend the city from pirate attacks.
 Walk around the fortress and learn about how the castle was constructed, the engineering feats, the tunnels, underground galleries and passageways.
 Then, go on to the Ciudad Vieja (old city) to visit the Convent and Church of the San Pedro Claver compound which was built in the middle of the XVII century and owes its name to the “apóstol de los esclavos”.
 Lastly, follow to the handicrafts zone of the Bovedas, a collection of archways built into the city wall of Cartagena and that were used until the end of the 1700s to house armaments and then later as a prison in the XIX century.
 Nowadays it’s an artisan center to appreciate local handcraft.
 Free afternoon for individual activities.

-Meal: Breakfast only
+Meal: Breakfast

 Free day for individual activities.
 A full day tour to the Archipiélago del Rosario is recommended.
-Overnight stay.

-Meal: Breakfast only
+Meal: Breakfast

 Breakfast and transfer to the airport for flight to Bogotá.

-Meal: Breakfast only
+Meal: Breakfast

 Inclusions

-• Transfers: Our transfer rate includes transportation for one suitcase per person up to 23 kg (50 pounds) plus one hand luggage.
+- Transfers: Our transfer rate includes transportation for one suitcase per person up to 23 kg (50 pounds) plus one hand luggage.
 If you plan to travel with additional luggage, please notify us in advance to assign a vehicle with sufficient capacity for the transfer.
-Bear in mind that this change may generate additional costs
+Bear in mind that this change may generate additional costs.

 Exclusions